Accenture/mercury-nodejs/guides/CHAPTER-2.md

 ```

 The "preload" command will generate the "preload.ts" script and the "build" command will generate the "dist" folder
-containing the executable "javacript" files.
+containing the executable "javascript" files.

 ## Running the hello world application